 After that, you need to head to the largest coned shape house and pay a visit to the village chief.
 Here, the chief will do some prayers to ask the spirits to keep us safe during our stay here and our journey out.
 After that, you can head out and admire the amazing village.

 We stayed in one of the cone shaped houses that was catered for tourists.
 Staying here (which I highly recommend) costs 325,000IDR.
-This includes a sleeping mat, a pillow and a blanket.
+This includes a sleeping mat, a pillow, a silk pillow case, and a blanket.
 They also offer dinner, breakfast and of course their famous coffee.
 The common area was in the center and where we had our meals.
 We all sat around and shared the simple but delicious food that was offered by the villagers.

 We were allowed to roam around the village.
 We visited some of the houses and had a good look at how these people lived their lives here.
 Every house has 8 rooms that houses a different household.
 They share the common area in the center.
 Each of the houses has 5 levels and each level is used as a storage for different things as you can see in this image above.